NahuelValencia/tateti-v2.0/README.md

 # Tateti-v2.0
 Game TaTeTi develop with React in the FE and Expressjs/nodejs in the BE

+First of all, inside node, create a .env file to set the following environment variables:
+  REDIS_HOST=localhost
+  REDIS_PORT=9000
+  SECRET_KEY=ProgAv2020

 To run the backend (in the node directory):

 ### `npm run dev`